jackoalan/llvm-mos/README.md

 actually accessed are emitted.

 One 2-byte pointer register and one zero-page location are presently reserved by the compiler.
 The pointer is used for the soft stack pointer; the other is used for last-chance saving/restoring of values after register allocation.
-The standalone register is considered `ZP_0`, which means it's the low byte of an nusable pointer register, `ZP_PTR_0`. `ZP_1` is freely usable for register allocation purposes, but any uses of `ZP_PTR_0` would clobber `ZP_0`, which is disallowed.
-Accordingly, at least two consecutive pairs of zero page registers must be available for compiler use, one for `SP`, and one for `ZP_PTR_0`.
+The standalone register is considered `ZP_0`, which means it's the low byte of an unusable pointer register, `ZP_0/ZP_1`. `ZP_1` is otherwise freely usable for register.

 Eventually, a compiler flag should allow the user to specify how many zero page locations are available for use by the compiler.
 This will limit the register